 This program offers a large selection of courses, and allows you to enroll directly in a variety of courses at the University San Francisco of Quito, all of which will be taught in Spanish.
 It is also possible to arrange for independent study on this program.
 For more information about the range of courses on this program, please visit the Universidad San Francisco de Quito website or the University of Illinois at Urban-Champaign program page.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
-You may not take any courses overseas on a Pass/Fail basis.
-Students may not take sport activity courses (e.g. sailing, bowling, golf, etc.) abroad.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.
 Students must take a minimum of 12 credits/16 USF credits; the maximum credits a students can register for is 18 credits/24 USF credits.
 1 USF credit = 0.75 PSU credit.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIC SPA Quito Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies webpage.

 Successful applicants will satisfy the pre-requisites established by the program.